dcampogiani/polyjokes/README.md

 ## JokeDataSource

-Give and user, with JokeDataSource<F> we can retrieve a Joke about him.
+Given an user, with JokeDataSource<F> we can retrieve a Joke about him.
 The code is similar to UserDataSource<F>:

 ```kotlin
 class JokeDataSource<F>(private val A: Async<F>,